• Skip to primary navigation

 Published: Jan 12, 2023 by Ayla Clulee · This post may contain affiliate links.

-Musakhan - Sumac Chicken is a traditional Palestinian dish made with marinated chicken legs served over a flatbread with red onions, sumac, and pine nuts.
-It is extremely easy to make with everyday ingredients you might already have in your fridge/pantry.
+Musakhan - Palestinian Sumac Chicken is a traditional Middle Eastern dish made with marinated chicken legs served over a flatbread with caramelized red onions, sumac, and pine nuts.

 sumac chicken served on pita bread with a piece of lemon wedge